kubernetix/k8x/README.md

   ![Proper intellisense support](assets/images/proper_intellisense_support.png "Proper intellisense support")
 - Single installation definition
   - Specify `chart.name` and run `k8x install` without name parameter
+- Interactive chart inspection
+  - Load and inspect a file interactively with k8x inspect.
+It will display all information rendered based on the
+  - input it has.
 - Reusable components
   - Props
 - Hooks